Chile Codelco says contract shows Anglo sale illegitimate

 * Refinery's fuel production at least 50 pct capacity -trade

-The company said on its Web site www.codelco.cl the sale of a 24.5 percent stake in the assets to Mitsubishi Corp (8058.T) was "illegitimate", saying the contract showed the two companies started to negotiate on October 16, after Codelco announced it planned to exercise its option to buy a 49 percent stake.
+Codelco said on its Web site the sale of a 24.5 percent stake in the assets to Mitsubishi Corp (8058.T) was "illegitimate", saying the contract showed the two companies started to negotiate after Codelco announced it planned to exercise its option to buy a 49 percent stake.

-Codelco [CODEL.UL], the world's biggest copper producer, filed legal action to make the sale contract public after Anglo pre-emptively sold a share of the properties.
+Codelco [CODEL.UL] filed legal action to make the sale contract public after Anglo pre-emptively sold a share of the properties.
 Codelco says it is angling to reverse Anglo's $5.4 billion surprise sale to Mitsubishi.
 [ID:nL1E7MU335]

 ((simon.gardner@thomsonreuters.com)(+569-9818-8538)(Reuters Messaging: simon.gardner.reuters.net@thomsonreuters.com)) Keywords: CHILE CODELCO/ANGLO